 Young Anargyros viewed his role as his father’s assistant in construction as a tiring chore.
 One day, at the age of 15, he refused to shovel cement, claiming he had a bad burn on his hand.

 His father, furious at his son, hurled the shovel at him.
-The teenager avoided the flying shovel and at that moment he decided that he had to leave home — for good.
+The teenager avoided the flying shovel, and at that moment, he decided that he had to leave home—for good.

 Young Anargyros had no choice but to become a seaman.
-He worked on ships for two years, mainly as a waiter, earning a little money.
+He worked on ships for two years, mainly as a waiter, earning little money.

 There was no match for Karas in pool playing.
 He made a lot of money and reached a point where no one was willing to play against him.

 Seeking new sources of income, he turned to the card-playing hall on the bowling alley premises.
-There, he discovered that he was a natural in poker as well.
+There, he discovered that he was a natural in poker, as well.

-From that point on, the crazy adventure of Archie Karas in America’s casinos began.
+That is where the crazy adventure of Archie Karas in America’s casinos began.
 He became a legend of the card table, a larger-than-life, almost mythical personality, a totem in the world of gambling.